alankent/magento2devbox-skeleton/README.md

 **Option 3: Getting Code from a GitHub Project**

-It is strongly recommended to saving your project code in a private git repository on a hosting provider such as GitHub or BitBucket.
+It is strongly recommended to save your project code in a private git repository on a hosting provider such as GitHub or BitBucket.
 The following describes how a new environment can get the code from such an environment.